 Automatic detection of multiple accounts created from the same device.
 Surface abuse rings through cross-device graph analysis.

-Sub-50ms verdict on whether a device has previously claimed a promo.
+Real-time verdict on whether a device has previously claimed a promo.
 Block ineligible signups before the bonus is granted.

 Quantify the impact of abuse on your customer acquisition cost.
 Track recovered budget, claim accuracy, and abuse rates by campaign.